 Skip to content

-In the landscape of high-performance computing during the 1980s, a significant paradigm shift occurred, moving away from the monolithic vector supercomputers, such as those designed by Cray, towards Massively Parallel Processing (MPP).
-The MPP philosophy posited that computational power could be scaled more effectively by coordinating a vast number of simple, commodity processors rather than engineering a single, increasingly complex and expensive processor.1 This section examines the rise of MPP through a case study of its most iconic exemplar: the Connection Machine.
+In the landscape of high-performance computing during the 1980s, a paradigm shift occurred, moving away from the monolithic vector supercomputers towards Massively Parallel Processing (MPP).
+The MPP philosophy was that computational power could be scaled by using a large number of simple processors, rather than a single, complex processor.1 This section examines the rise of MPP through a case study of a key example: the Connection Machine.

-The development of the Connection Machine at Thinking Machines Corporation (TMC), co-founded by W. Daniel “Danny” Hillis in 1983, represented a fundamental break from the prevailing von Neumann architecture.2 Hillis’s doctoral research at MIT laid the groundwork for a machine inspired by the parallelism of the human brain, designed to execute a data-parallel programming model.1
+The development of the Connection Machine at Thinking Machines Corporation (TMC), co-founded by W. Daniel “Danny” Hillis in 1983, differed from the prevailing von Neumann architecture.2 Hillis’s doctoral research at MIT formed the basis for a machine designed for data-parallel computation.1

 Defining Data Parallelism